TedZhangHao/Few-shot-Time-series-Classification/README.md

 FsTSC is an open-source deep learning platform for Few-shot time-series classification, aiming at providing efficient and accurate Few-shot solution.

-We provide user-friendly code base for evaluating deep learning models that focus on TSC problems.
+We provide user-friendly code base for evaluating off-the-shelf models that focus on TSC problems.

 We also provide a unique data augmentation approach by utilizing short-time Fourier transform (STFT) and random erasure:
 1. Transform time-series data to spectrogram image using STFT.